In this Thermopro TP20 review, I’m going to look at all the features, pros and cons, what I love and what can be improved with this unit.

 Think of this as a tiny little radio station, broadcasting to an audience of one — you.

 There’s no missing the bright orange, spill proof rubber housing, even in the dim light of a backyard on a summer evening.
-Actually, with the dark grey inner section and the black bezel around the display, it’s a pretty sharp looking number.
+Actually, with the dark gray inner section and the black bezel around the display, it’s a pretty sharp looking number.

 There isn’t much to this half of the system; there’s a single button for on/off and switching between Fahrenheit to Celsius, and two ports for plugging in the probes.